 What Is It?
+As far as scary mythical creatures go, this may be one of the more recognizable on this list.
 The poltergeist is a ghost with one notable distinction: they can react to the physical world in the way your average friendly neighborhood spirit cannot.
 They are known for loud noises and slight disturbances, such as moving objects around and poking, smacking, biting, and otherwise harassing humans in small, relatively ineffective ways.
 Rude.

 How You Can Write It: While the creature in Paranormal Activity is more of a demon than a ghost, it still captures the capabilities of a really angry and really powerful poltergeist extremely well.